 Throughout Europe, countries are still imposing temporary travel restrictions to limit the spread of the Covid-19 virus, and gain control of the situation.

-Also as of July 15th we have resumed sailings on our passenger route Amsterdam-Newcastle.
 Our onboard and shore based crews are subject to strict hygiene measures and our passengers can be secure that we have taken every precaution advised by the World Health Organisation to minimise the spread of Coronavirus / COVID-19 to protect the health of those travelling.
 The latest information on our ferry services can be found on the respective passenger ferries page.

 We continue to service our driver accompanied trailer traffic as well as unaccompanied units and containers on the following routes: